giuliaok/giuliaok.github.io/index.md

-<title style="color: IndianRed">Giulia Occhini</title>
+## Giulia Occhini

+Hey there!
 I am a third year PhD student in Natural Language Processing at the University of Bristol and The Alan Turing Institute.
 I am currently in a research intern at MILA Québec (Jan 2022 - May 2022).
 Before starting my PhD, I did my MRes in Computational Linguistics at Leiden University (Cum Laude).

 **My research interests keywords:** Natural Language Processing, Complexity Economics, Urban Sciences, Data Science.